 Guest Author: Amber Fonner

 How do I green my life?
 Let me count the ways… I’m going to walk you through my day to show you how I try to green my life in every way.
-I hope you are inspired by some of these ideas.
+I hope you are inspired by some of these ideas for green living.

 - Salt Deodorant: No chemicals at all.
 Bacteria can’t handle salt so they can’t live in my armpits.
 No bacteria = no smell from bacterial waste.
 Win!
 Wet the salt, apply, let it dry a second and done.
 I use Norwex brand.